Skip to main content

 Partial<Translations>

-All keys in the object and all properties within each key are optional.
-The translations prop object will be deep-merged with the default object below.
-(The default placeholder names referenced below are all "~", and the default placeholder labels are "------".)
+All object keys and properties are optional.
+The translations object deep-merges with defaults below.
+Default placeholder names are "~" and labels are "------".

 export const defaultTranslations: TranslationsFull = {